-- Using the remote control

-- Controlling the picture and sound

-- Operating your computer with the remote control
+- Using the remote control - Controlling the picture and sound - Operating your computer with the remote control - Presenting a slideshow from a USB device or SD card

 If a button is pressed for longer than 30 seconds, the remote control stops operating to conserve battery power.
 When you release the button, normal operation resumes.